Haladie

-The haladie is a double-edged dagger from ancient Syria and India, consisting of two curved blades, each approximately 8.5 in in length, attached to a single hilt.
+The haladie is a double-edged dagger from ancient India, consisting of two curved blades, each approximately 8.5 in in length, attached to a single hilt.

 The weapon was used by warriors of the Indian Rajput clans, and was both a stabbing and slicing blade.
 Some haladie had spikes on one side of the handle in the style of a knuckle duster, while others had a third blade in this position.
 In some cases the main blades would be serrated.

+Eventually, the haladie began to be used outside of India, most notably in Syria.

 The haladie is believed to be one of the world's first triple-edged blades.